ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

   If non-zero, it's the value that gets written to the stencil buffer, so post processing effects can be limited to certain materials (1 for example is the stencil mask value for materials using SSR)

+Blender will then include all textures in the node-tree, the bindings in the shader are based on the height of the nodes, from top to bottom

 <br>

 ## Levels